akankshabisht01/Wearable-Safety-Device-Bracegaurd/README.md

 🔹 Women’s Safety Focused: Enables real-time emergency tracking

-## As this is our 1st prototype in futuer we will use the different and compact modules
+## As this is our 1st prototype in future we will use the different and compact modules